ringsce/ringsce-editor/ide/silicon/ibasic/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## License
+With this license, you can distribute and use as an open source project.
+This is based on MIT licensed terms.

+## building instructions
+To use this project please use the following command brew.

+- brew install cmake gtk+3

+You must have a silicon motherboard to use this project.
+We want to use the legacy project for now with lazarus ide, for non legacy project must be installed silicon brewing and necessary files for the build process.

+## interactive features
+- Interactive Basic
+- VM support for interaction with the GUI
+- Macros
+- Specific commands for gaming
+- bulit-in maps for glsl and haxe integration